Thames Rockets review: See iconic London sights at 35mph on a thrilling boat trip

 If you’re looking for a sightseeing tour with a difference, or perhaps you’re an adrenalin junkie looking for an adventure fix then Thames Rockets is a great choice.
 I really enjoyed the whole trip and was a great way to see my hometown.
 The central London parts of the journey were relaxing as we enjoyed the city without having to deal with the crowds.
 However, it was the speed increase between Wapping and the Docklands that I really enjoyed.
 The boat’s tricks were thrilling and certainly got my heart racing.
 I have to commend our skipper Doug for some amazing spins and turns.
 I thoroughly enjoyed the whole experience and would certainly ride with Thames Rockets again.

 - Thames Rockets depart from Boarding Gate One, the London Eye Millennium Pier, The Queen’s Walk, Waterloo, SE1 7PB.
 Nearest station: Waterloo.
 Departures usually daily (weather dependant).
 Adult tickets range from £26.50 to £54.50 depending on experience.
 Child tickets range from £26.50 to £39.50.
 (Minimum age applies for Break The Barrier: 10 years and over, Thames Lates: over 18s only).
 For more information and booking, visit the Thames Rockets website.

 For more reviews of London attractions, click here.

-Posted on 8 Sep 2018, in Activities, Families, History, London, Tourist Attractions and tagged Families, London, River Thames, St Paul's, Travel.
+Posted on 8 Sep 2018, in Activities, Families, History, London, Tourist Attractions and tagged Families, River Thames, St Paul's.
 Bookmark the permalink.
 Comments Off on Thames Rockets review: See iconic London sights at 35mph on a thrilling boat trip.